Internet Relay Chat Client Guidelines

 What is IRC?

 IRC’s rather chaotic (and sometimes anarchic) culture often lends itself to expressions of anti-social behavior by its users.
-However, we require all our users to be responsible net citizens, at least while using our departmental computing and network resources.
-The fact that IRC (and much of the net today, it seems) is littered with people who enjoy annoying others and being pests in general, there is no reason for you, gentle user, to treat them as role models.
+However, we require all our users to be responsible net citizens, especially while using our departmental computing and network resources.

 The following is a list of “do not do’s” on most channels and over IRC as a whole:

 Do not flood the channel with text.
 This can be extremely frustrating for people over slow connections, and is likely to get you instantly kicked.

 Do not use profanity in your public messages.